With the release of HMD risin 8 core CPI use, we put together the best bang for the buck.

 We’re going to take a look at Cinna Bench, which is gonna show us the full rendering potential of each c.p.u.
-Our rise and build comes out seventy seven percent faster than our Hokkien Tausche, but it’ll be up to the editing programs to make use of this power.
+Our rise and build come out 77 percent faster than our Hokkien Tausche, but it’ll be up to the editing programs to make use of this power.

-We’ll start off with premier pro on both systems, rendering a five minute ten ADP clip with two Lutts and film Green Applied.
+We’ll start off with premier pro on both systems, rendering a five minute ten ADP clip 2 Lutts and film Green Applied.

 The rise and build is about 32 percent faster.
-Running the same tests in Fourcade shows a twenty two percent improvement.
-Moving onto the toughest task, which is for four key clips in Afwerki project, each with two Lutsen film gain applied and to close being reversed.
+Running the same tests in Fourcade shows a 22 percent improvement.
+Moving onto the toughest task is for 4key clips in Afwerki project, each with two Lutsen film gain applied and to close being reversed.

-The rise in shows a thirty eight percent improvement.
-Now most editors don’t go through the hassle of setting up a hack and Tausche to use premiere.
+The rise in shows a 38 percent improvement.
+Now most editors don’t go through the hassle of setting a hack and Tausche to use premiere.

 They do it to use final cut, which is a much more efficient program.

-So next, we’ll take a look at premiere on Ryazan versus final cut on our Hakon Tosh.
+So next, we’ll take a look at a premiere on Ryazan versus the final cut on our Hakon Tosh.
 Now, before I show you the numbers, I have to mention quick sync.